dathere/100.dathere.com/exercises-setup.md

 ### Choose an approach

-Each exercise should have a launch button for launching an online Jupyter lab environment which may take some seconds to launch completely.
+Each exercise should have a launch button for launching an online Jupyter lab environment which may take some seconds/minutes to launch completely.
 You may choose to launch an exercise by clicking the following button when it appears in a lesson:

 ![Binder](https://mybinder.org/badge_logo.svg)